PhungXuanAnh/tech-note/devops/ssh/ssh_tunnel/ssh_tunnel.md

 # 3. Local Forwarding

 Local forwarding is used to forward a port from the client machine to a port on the server machine.
-In this example we are forwording traffic from port 3333 in PC1 to port 2222 in the server
+In this example we are forwording traffic from port 3333 in PC1 to port 2222 in the server.
+[See more here](https://www.ssh.com/academy/ssh/tunneling-example#local-forwarding)

 ```shell
 PC1_HOST=localhost